Should deminers wear blast-boots (mine-boots)?

 All that sounds conclusive, BUT....

-Now (August 2006) I have just checked the new accident data to see whether there is additional evidence of blast boot effectiveness… and I find that THERE IS now some positive evidence of efficacy – with mines containing the smallest amounts of High Explosive.
+I checked the new accident data to see whether there was additional evidence of blast boot effectiveness… and I find that there was some positive evidence of efficacy – with mines containing the smallest amounts of High Explosive.

 The $10 overboot shown above is reported to have been successful for the army in Sri Lanka.
-This example is shown after stepping on a P4.
+This example is shown after stepping on a P2/4.

 It is always irritating to get a photo and no written report to back it up….